ARICE-org/wonderpets/README.md

 **Example Pull Request**
 ```
 ## Description
-    This PR includes adding a new feature to frontend
+    This PR includes adding a new feature to the frontend

 ## Summary of Changes
  - added new feature to frontend